mintheredonethat/stake/README.md

 * `truffle console` (another window)

 ## Goals
-* Better grasp on solidity
+* Get more comfortable with solidity
-* Develop UI frontend
+* Develop UI to contract
-* Test functionality of contract
+* Implement tests for contract

 ## To Do